 After checking out these recommendations, you’ll never be bored again!

 Navigate 156 Things to Do in Pittsburgh

-That being said, this guide does have some seasonal variation built in to it, so we may recommend going skiing at Seven Springs in week #6 or going to Hundred Acres Manor in week #40 in time for Halloween.
+That being said, this guide does have some seasonal variation built in to it, so we may recommend going skiing at Seven Springs in February or going to Hundred Acres Manor in October in time for Halloween.
 For obvious reasons, you cannot switch the two around.

-Our ultimate weekend guide contains 156 unique recommendations of things to do in Pittsburgh in order to help you explore the city every Friday, Saturday, and Sunday of the year (one unique experience each day).
+Our ultimate weekend guide contains 156 unique recommendations of things to do in Pittsburgh in order to help you explore the city on weekends during every month of the year.
 With each recommendation, we’ve also hand selected nearby restaurants, bars, cafes, and shops you may wish to visit while you’re in the neighborhood if you have more time!

 As always, please keep in mind that our weekend recommendations may vary based on season and typical event schedules.
 Exact dates and operating hours should be confirmed prior to any visit.
 For more information on all recommendations, click through to our full articles or the businesses’ websites for more information!

 Kick off the New Year in style with one of Lawrenceville’s trendiest bars- Grapperia!
 This bar celebrates the European spirit known as Grappa (one of our favorite spirits), made from fermenting the skins and seeds of grapes after the wine making process is complete.
 Grapperia has more of this spirit than any bar in the city, and perhaps even the entire country, so if you’re looking to try something different you most certainly won’t be let down here.